dchambers/composerjs/README.md

     };
   }

-  handler.dispose = function() {
+  this.dispose = function() {
     connection.close();
   };

-  this.handler = handler;
 }
 ```

 There are a number of interesting things worth nothing about this code sample:

-  1. The handler initially sets the `rate` property to `null` so that downstream handlers know that the property is currently unavailable.
+  1. The handler initially sets the `data` property to `null`, so that downstream handlers know that the property is currently unavailable.
-  2. The handler then repeatedly invokes `out.hasBeenUpdated()` after each time it updates `out.rate`.
+  2. The handler then repeatedly invokes `out.hasBeenUpdated()` after each time it updates `out.data`.
   3. The handler provides a `dispose()` method that enables it to perform any resource de-allocation.